kixxauth/kixx-server-errors/docs/operational-error.md

 # OperationalError

-A base error class for operational errors that can be handled by the application.
+A base error class for expectd operational errors that can be handled by the application.

 ## Properties